Kiwix JS Windows

 'List of Medieval bestiaries', 'List of Medieval topics', etc.

 Incorrect search syntax!
 If you get this message, it's because you used a wildcard but the syntax was incorrect.
+Everything after

 the wildcard must be a valid regular expression or else the search will fail!
+For simple text or numbers after a wildcard, don't worry, it'll work fine,

 but you need to be aware that regular expressions reserve characters like '?', '(', '^', '$', '*', '+', so these (and others) must be used correctly if you